skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 Content of .skippy/predictions.log:

 ```
-com.example.LeftPadderTest:EXECUTE:BYTECODE_CHANGE_IN_TEST
+com.example.LeftPadderTest,EXECUTE,BYTECODE_CHANGE_IN_TEST
-com.example.RightPadderTest:EXECUTE:BYTECODE_CHANGE_IN_TEST
+com.example.RightPadderTest,EXECUTE,BYTECODE_CHANGE_IN_TEST
 ```

 Congratulations - You've completed the tutorial!
-By now, you should have a solid idea how Skippy works and the value it provides.
+By now, you should have a solid idea how Skippy works.

 {% include_relative comments.markdown %}